The Directors are immensely pleased to present the 97th Annual Report

 maintenance of adequate accounting records in accordance with the

-provisions of this Act for safeguarding the assets of
+provisions of the Companies Act, 2013 for safeguarding the assets of

 (d) The directors had prepared the annual accounts on a going concern

 (e) The directors had laid down internal financial controls to be

 followed by the bank and that such internal financial controls are

 adequate and were operating effectively.